 Dominic and I both zoomed back in time yesterday.
-Our first bite of rad na, or lad na, was our Delorean that took us there.
+Our first bite of rad na, aka lad nah, aka wide rice noodles with gravy, pork and Chinese brocolli was our Delorean that took us there.

 But this time I took it slow, adjusted what I messed up on, and the smiles came.

 Lesson learned.
 Know that if you do mess up making a dish you want to make so well so badly, the next time you make it, it will taste all the better and bring nostalgic tears to your eyes.